Email obfuscation: What works in 2026?

 ac@email.spencermortensen.com

 This will stop only the most basic harvesters that struggle with HTML tags.
-It offers minimal protection.
+It offers minimal protection—and, yet, still manages to stop most harvesters (since most harvesters are basic).

 1.4 HTML SVG